dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 - Home Routed Model: In this model, the traffic is always routed to the home network.

-A given UE can have multiple simultaneous PDU sessions with different roaming model.
+A given UE can have multiple simultaneous PDU sessions with different roaming models.
 In these scenarios, the HPLMN uses subscription data per Data Network Name(DNN) and per Single Network Slice Selection Assistance Information(S-NSSAI) to determine PDU sessions's roaming model.

-They are represented in {{fig_3GPP-5GS-Local-Breakout}} and {{fig_3GPP-5GS-Home-Routed}}.
+They are represented in {{fig_3GPP-5GS-Local-Breakout}} and {{fig_3GPP-5GS-Home-Routed}} to the extent relevant to N9.

 ~~~~
                                    VPLMN      |     HPLMN